ImmutableSoft/AutoLM/README.md

 be directly created by the registered digital creator for manual distribution to their customers.

-The library to check software activations is designed to be automated into a digital creators end user distribution flow in one of two ways;
-standalone or server assisted.
-Standalone has the installed software application create the initial local license activation file.
-It is the simplest to deploy and is the basis for the Quick Use Guide next.
+The library to check software activations can be automated into a digital creators end user distribution flow in any number of ways.
+Standalone or server control are common options.
+Standalone has the installed software application generate the initial local license activation file.
+It is the default and the basis for the Quick Use Guide next.
 Server assisted moves the local license file creation process to a secure server the creator controls, through any server interface (JSON/REST interface, etc.).
-This gives additional security as well as adding creator control to the local license file distribution process.
-This server interface can be tied into an end user registration requirement on the software creators website, while still maintaining automation of the process.
+This is typically to integrate with cloud services and/or add more control over the license file distribution or onboard process.
+Tied into an end user registration requirement on the creators website it can still provide automation of sales and license distribution processes.

 ## Check Activation License with library libautolm

-The security of AutoLM license activation NFTs works by utilizing a globally unique, read only PC/OS identifier and cryptographically tying it together with the unique entity and product information, including a secret password from the software creator.
+The security of AutoLM license activation NFTs works by utilizing the globally unique, read only PC/OS identifier of the user device and cryptographically tying it together with the unique entity and product information, including a secret password from the software creator.
 This one way cryptographic algorithm yields a unique activation identifier that is then used to identify if the installed software is 'valid' as a current digital activation asset, stored on an EVM compatible